Delfinistkata/swimming-club/README.md

 <br>

-The live link can be found here:
+The live link can be found [here](https://delfinistkata.github.io/swimming-club/)

 <br>